Kristina01111000/Drws_site/README.md

 - think about how to link the great outdoors page and the group well, have dr w move his comment?
 - what day should we send the news letter?
 - give people the option between the app and the scorecard site?

+4/6

+Give people an option between the app and the scorecard Switch link on great outdoors page to a button
+Put the dates back maybe
+Integrate tip of the day with holistic challenge
+Hide the lessons we don’t have
+Put the epub in the ebook listing when he sends it, see if i can put the pdf and the epub both on the site